w3f/polkadot-wiki/docs/learn/learn-staking-miner.md

 Running the staking miner requires passing the seed of a funded account in order to pay the fees for the transactions that will be sent.
 The same account's balance is used to reserve deposits as well.
 The best solution in each round is rewarded.
-All correct solutions will get their bond back and the ones that submit invalid solutions will lose their bond.
+All correct solutions will get their deposit back and the ones that submit invalid solutions will lose their deposit.

 ## NPoS election optimization